miReuv/Snap/README.md

-# Snap AI-Powered Image Captioning and Semantic Search Engine
+# AI-Powered Image Captioning and Semantic Search Engine

 An intelligent image search system that combines **custom AI image captioning** with **semantic vector search**.
 The system automatically generates detailed descriptions for images using InceptionV3 with attention mechanism, then enables natural language search using SentenceTransformer and FAISS vector similarity.